Overview and History

 - Fall 2009: The Rollins chapter of Net Impact is formed.

-- Fall 2010: The Social Entrepreneurship and Sustainable Enterprise Initiative is launched and holds its inaugural SESE Speaker Series program.
+- Fall 2010: The Social Entrepreneurship and Sustainability Initiative (SESi) is launched and holds its inaugural SESi Speaker Series program.